SaundersCox/taskolotl-backend/README.md

 # taskolotl-backend

-Copy code related to an entity for generating tests:
+Copy code related to an entity for generating tests and improvement recommendations:
 ```
 # Base directory of your project
 BASE_DIR="src/main/java/com/saunderscox/taskolotl"